cockroachdb/docs/cockroach-commands.md

 toc: false
 ---

-This page lists the `cockroach` commands for configuring, starting, and managing a CockroachDB cluster.
-Click a command for supported flags and examples.
-See [logging flags](#logging-flags) for flags that can be set on any command.
+This page lists the `cockroach` commands for configuring, starting, and managing a CockroachDB cluster, as well as logging flags that can be set on any command, and environment variables that can be used in place of certain flags.

 You can run `./cockroach help` in your shell to get similar guidance.